 - CPKUK will use available tax incentives, relief programs, and exemptions to maintain its tax liabilities as allowed by UK tax laws and regulations.

 The main functions of CPKUK are related to distribution activities for chemical products covering the UK market for related manufacturing companies.
-In addition, CPKUK acts as an importer of record for related manufacturing companies located outside the UK to support the related manufacturing companies European operations using a third-party warehouse in the Netherlands leased by CPKUK.
-The company employs 17-20 people, all located in the UK.
+The company employs 15 people, all located in the UK.
 The finance and direct tax compliance functions are conducted by a centralized finance teams located in Denmark and the US.

 CPKUK accepts a level of risk that conforms to its overall objective of achieving certainty in its tax affairs.